georgem-it/twitter-clone-webapp/README.md

 2. Unzip the folder
 3. Open folder in VSCode
 4. Open terminal, cd to server folder
-5. Type npm run start dev
+5. Type npm run start dev or nodemon server.js
 6. Open index.html, located in client/view folder, in your browser of choice

+Demo link, showing:
+1. There's only one user named "Marko"
+2. Adding another "krik" by user "Marko"
+3. Clicking username filters kriks by that user
+4. After filtering, a "Show All" (Prikaži sve) button appears
+5. Clicking that button shows all kriks again
+6. Another case of filtering by the user "TestName"

+...can be found at this link: https://webmshare.com/Een6R

 ---